Glasgow Caledonian University: Health and Life Sciences

 The School of Health and Life Sciences is one of Scotland's largest research and teaching centres in health care and life sciences; Scotland's only provider of optometry training; and home to an eye clinic, based on campus.
 GCU is ranked in the Top 20 in the UK for allied health research at world-leading and internationally excellent standards.
 The school is, since 1993, Scotland's only designated World Health Organization Collaborating Centre (WHOCC) for Nursing and Midwifery Education, Research, and Practice.
 It is also home to the Scottish Ambulance Academy; the only educational establishment in the UK to be formally endorsed by the College of Paramedics and certified by the Health and Care Professions Council, providing professional training for paramedics on behalf of the Scottish Ambulance Service.
-September 2017 seen the first intake of the BSc Paramedic Science course, the first direct-entry undergraduate paramedic course available in Scotland.
-The school is composed of the following three departments:
+September 2017 saw the first intake of the BSc Paramedic Science course, the first direct-entry undergraduate paramedic course available in Scotland.
+The school is composed of the following eight departments: